owncast/owncast.github.io/content/docs/video.md

 ## How you configure your broadcasting software matters.

 The more you send to Owncast, the more work it has do.
 This means you should generally not stream to Owncast at a significantly higher or lower quality than you expect to give to your viewers.
-It makes no sense to stream to Owncast at 1080p if you're resizing it and downsampling it to something way smaller, because your server has to do that work.
-On the other hand it makes no sense to stream to Owncast with a 1000k bitrate and then make it convert it to 2000k since it won't look any better.
+It makes no sense to stream to Owncast at 6000k 60fps if you're telling Owncast to send to your viewers at 3000k 30fps, because your server has to do that conversion.
+On the other hand it makes no sense to stream to Owncast with a 1000k bitrate and then send to your viewers at 4000k, that would be wasted work and bandwidth.

 So in short: Try to reasonably figure out what you want to stream to your users and match that as best as possible when setting up your broadcasting software.